Tag Archives: Daniel R. Ames

 Martin Schweinsberg

-Extreme anchors can be seen as aggressive and may lead to negotiation breakdown, according to INSEAD’s Martin Schweinsberg with Gillian Ku of London Business School, collaborating with Cynthia S. Wang of University of Michigan, and National University of Singapore’s Madan M. Pillutla.
+Extreme anchors are often seen as aggressive and unrealistic, may lead to negotiation breakdown, according to INSEAD’s Martin Schweinsberg with Gillian Ku of London Business School, collaborating with Cynthia S. Wang of University of Michigan, and National University of Singapore’s Madan M. Pillutla.

-Likewise, high-power negotiators said they were offended by extreme anchors.
+Even experienced, skillful negotiators said they were offended by extreme offers.

 Gilliam Ku